xiaobao520123/EnterpriseNavigator-Server/README.md

 python launch.py
 ```

-- Then you can visit the app using a web browser like `Google Chrome`.
+- Then you can visit the app using the URL below with a web browser like `Google Chrome`.

 ```
 http://localhost:6660